scaleoutsean/eseries/monitor/PRTG/README.md

 - Largest free extent size
 - Free space

+### Snapshots, clones and reserve space

+As explained earlier these indicators exist merely to show you how much capacity (GiB) is being used by these features.
+Think of it is as a cost indicator of snapshot and clone usage.

+- Total snapshot reserve space
+- Total clone (aka "snapshot volume") reserve space
+- Total snapshot and clone reserve space

 ## Additional information

 Some related information can be found [here](https://scaleoutsean.github.io/2023/09/25/monitoring-netapp-eseries-with-prtg.html#security-in-shell-scripts).

 ## Change log

+- 2023/10/12
+  - Get-ESeriesPoolInfo.ps1 - initial 1.0.0 release with snapshot and clone reserve capacity metrics
+  - Get-ESeriesInfo.ps1 - 1.2.0 release with system capacity and drive count metric
 - 2023/10/02
   - Get-ESeriesPoolInfo.ps1 - 1.0.0 release with username/password authentication
 - 2023/10/01